mikependon/RepoDB/Docs/pages/connectionoperations.rst

 Query a data from the database based on the given query expression.

-- **where/whereOrPrimaryKey**: an expression to used to filter the data.
+- **where**: The query expression or primary key value to be used by this operation.
 - **top**: the value used to return certain number of rows from the database.
 - **orderBy**: the list of fields to be used to sort the data during querying.
 - **cacheKey**: the key of the cache to check.